Armaan Jaffer

 Armaan Jaffer (born 25 October 1998) is an Indian cricketer who played for Mumbai in domestic competitions.
 He rose to fame after scoring a then-record 498 for Rizvi Springfield School against IES Raja Shivaji School in the 2010 Giles Shield tournament at Cross Maidan.
-Jaffer is the nephew of former Mumbai, Vidarbha, and India batsman Wasim Jaffer.
+Jaffer is the nephew of former cricketer Wasim Jaffer.

 Armaan was once again in news when he slammed three consecutive double hundreds.
 With this he scored 895 runs in 5 matches scored at an average of 223.75 in Cooch Behar Trophy.